 The VAT is a vital tool of revenue generation for a country’s economy.
 VAT accounting is a process that calculates and registers the total amount of Taxes to be paid by a company, and if not done correctly, there would be huge after effects on the overall economy of the country.

 JAXA VAT Compliance Services

-JAXA is a business consultancy firm that specializes in providing taxation and accounting services.
-When it comes to the VAT accounting front, we provide the following VAT compliance services:
+JAXA is a business consultancy firm that specializes in providing taxation and accounting services in Dubai.
+When it comes to the VAT accounting service front, we provide the following VAT compliance services:

 - VAT Registration process

 - Looking into the matter of inspection of records

 Why Outsource with JAXA?